-- 1. Log in to the SMC server via the console port or in SSH. - 2.
+- 1. Log in to the SMC server via the console of your hypervisor or in SSH. - 2.
 Change the values of the environment variables FWADMIN_FW_LICENSE_WARNING and FWADMIN_FW_LICENSE_CRITICAL.
 For example: FWADMIN_FW_LICENSE_WARNING = 20. - 3.
 Restart the server with the command nrestart fwadmin-server.

-4.15 Disabling TPM (Trusted Platform Module) certificate protection during installation on the firewall
+5.15 Disabling TPM (Trusted Platform Module) certificate protection during installation on the firewall